 FAJÃ DA OVELHA HIKE ABOVE PAUL DO MAR

 The town of Paul do Mar on the southern coast of Madeira is one of the most scenic spots on the entire island.
 With towering cliffs looking down over the small beach town, it is incredibly picturesque.
-This Fajã da Ovelha hiking trail starts at one end of the town, climbs up to the ridge above, traverses along the ridge, and then drops back down into the other end of the town.
+This Fajã da Ovelha hiking trail starts at one end of the town, climbs up to the ridge above, traverses along the ridge, and then drops back down to the other end of the town.
 You visit several viewpoints along the way along the Vereda da Atalaia and the Vereda dos Zimbreiros hiking trails.
-This isn’t a well signed or official route but you can find the way via Maps.me or a with a guide from Madeira Wonder Hikes.
+This isn’t a well-signed or official route but you can find the way via Maps.me or a with a guide like João Let’s Hike.

 Want more details and photos?
 View the full blog post here: FAJÃ DA OVELHA HIKE ABOVE PAUL DO MAR